itsmejustino/E-comm/README.md

 ## Install-Instructions
   npm i for dependecies.
 ## Usage-Info
   After installing dependencies invoke the program by typing 'node server.js'.
-This program requires any request tester.
-You can test routes by using (http://localhost:3001/{route}/{id})<br><br>
+Login access will be entered in a .env.
+This program requires any request tester to test the paths are working correcttly.
+You can test routes by using this route (http://localhost:3001/{route}/{id})<br><br>
   Link to demo Video: https://drive.google.com/file/d/1JsOdBMs_DCTMbjrpeZJWFdQY95qiNSBh/view
 ## Contribute
   If you would like to contribute please send a pull request.